jonrau1/ElectricEye/docs/outputs/OUTPUTS.md

 }
 ```

+## Open Cyber Security Format (OCSF) V1.4.0 Output

+The OCSF V1.4.0 Output selection will convert all ElectricEye findings into the OCSF format (in JSON) which is a normalized and standardized security-centric data model, well-suited to ingestion in Data Lakes and Data Lake Houses built upon Amazon Security Lake, AWS Glue Data Catalog, Snowflake, Apache Iceberg, Google BigQuery, and more.
+The Event Class used for this finding is [`compliance_finding [2003]`](https://schema.ocsf.io/1.4.0/classes/compliance_finding?extensions=)

+This Output will provide the `ProductFields.AssetDetails` information, it is mapped within `resources.[].data`.

+To use this Output include the following arguments in your ElectricEye CLI: `python3 eeauditor/controller.py {..args..} -o ocsf_v1_4_0`

 ## MongoDB & AWS DocumentDB Output

 The MongoDB Output selection will write all ElectricEye findings to a MongoDB database or to an AWS DocumentDB Instance/Cluster along with the `ProductFields.AssetDetails` using `pymongo`.
 To facilitate mutable records being written to a Collection, ElectricEye will duplicate the ASFF `Id` (the finding's GUID) into the MongoDB `_id` field and write all records sequentially using the `update_one(upsert=True)` method within `pymongo`.
 This is written with a filter to replace the entire record where and existing `_id` is located.